 What is your school management structure?

-What is the relationship between Malvern College and Malvern College Hong Kong?
+What is the relationship between Malvern College UK and Malvern College Hong Kong?

 Are Qingdao College and Chengdu College in China also managed in the same way as Malvern College Hong Kong?